 Policies and further details of individual subject areas are available for parents to look at should they wish to.

 In English we follow the National Curriculum 2014.
 We give children the experience of all types of the written word and in a variety of scripts.
-We want bi-lingual children to value their first language.
 We encourage children to write freely and we place great emphasis on the ability to listen.
 In our reading programme we give each child the opportunity to enjoy all types of books.
 We encourage parents to read with their child at home and children take home books.
 We use Letters and Sounds for phonics in KS1 and we have a book band system for reading (using assessment from Pearson).

 We teach Science as a separate subject, but we also use a topic based cross-curricular approach.
 We want to enable children to communicate scientific ideas, to relate Science to everyday life and to explore scientific concepts.
 These are essential elements of a developing experience of Science.